Elijer/moonbot/READMEs/Deployment.md

 But I dunno if we actually need a virtual environment on the server, since we have the frozen `requirements.txt` file.
 All we should had to do is run `pip install -r requirements.txt` in the procfile.
 Or perhaps `pip3`.
 And pip should be around, right, because of the automatically detected buildpack?

+Alright!
+The build succeeded this time.
+But it is followed by a lot of other errors, as soon as we tried to access the app I believe, from the Heroku Router.
+Maybe because we tried to access a path that doesn't exist, like an expected error?
+Let's add something to the root `/` get route to prevent this.

 ### Still to do
 Create a release branch and switch heroku deploys to release